greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 -   Progress DataDirect ODBC Drivers v7.1.6+7.16.389 - The Progress DataDirect ODBC drivers enable third party applications to connect via a common interface to the Tanzu Greenplum system.
 -   R2B X-LOG v5.x and v6.x - Real-time data replication solution that achieves high-speed database replication through the use of Redo Log Capturing method.

+**Note:** Greenplum 5.x clients (gpload, gpfdist) are supported with Greenplum 6.x Server and Informatica PowerCenter and PowerExchange 10.4.

 **Note:** Tanzu Greenplum 6 does not support the ODBC driver for Cognos Analytics V11.

 Connecting to IBM Cognos software with an ODBC driver is not supported.
 Greenplum Database supports connecting to IBM Cognos software with the DataDirect JDBC driver for Tanzu Greenplum.
 This driver is available as a download from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).